Definition :

 While both metrics assess accounts receivable efficiency, they offer different perspectives:

-- Accounts Receivable Turnover: Indicates how many times receivables are collected during a period.
+- Receivable Turnover: Indicates how many times receivables are collected during a period.

 - Days Sales Outstanding (DSO): Represents the average number of days it takes to collect receivables.